HarounAlarabi/HarounAlarabi/README.md

 ## Hi there 👋

-I'm Haroun, a software engineer based in London.
+I'm Haroun, a software engineer based in Glasgow.
 I'm passionate about building high-quality applications and learning new technologies.
 - 📝 Check out my [resume]( )